kloudlite/kloudlite/kl/README.md

 ```

 ### Creating Resource
-You can create some resource using cli like device. you can use following command to create device.
+You can create some resource using CLI like device. you can use following command to create device.
 For more details visit [kl create](./docs/kl_create.md)

 ```sh